IggyLikesToCode/HealthTechInitiative2024-2025/README.md

 Step 1:
 Clone the repository and open it in VSCode.
-After downloading, unpack the zip, right click the folder, and under more options click “Open in Visual Studio Code”. (or your preferred
+After downloading, unpack the zip, right click the folder, and under more options click “Open in Visual Studio Code”. (or your preferred IDE)

 Step 2:
 Now that you have the repository open locally, open the terminal with (CTRL+`) or under Terminals>New Terminal.
 In this terminal, type the following: